IDAES/idaes-pse/docs/getting_started.rst

 ..

-   .. warning:: The IDAES binary extensions are not yet supported on Mac/OSX
+   .. warning:: The IDAES binary extensions are not yet supported on Mac/OSX.

+                As fallback (assuming you are uisng a conda env) you can install the generic ipopt solver with the command ``conda install -c conda-forge ipopt`` though this will not have all the features of our extentions package.

    .. note:: If you are installing on Linux, you can specify a specific platform.
              While most Linux builds are interchangeable, specifying a build can